 However, mention the word ‘lubricant’ in a sexual context and most people think of some kind of sexual dysfunction or problem with sex more often than not related to an older woman’s sexual function.
-The truth is that quality personal lubricantsbenefit all genders and all ages.
+The truth is that quality personal lubricant benefit all genders and all ages.
 The myth that lubricants are only used when someone has a sexual problem or to fix someone needs to be thrown out.
-In this context we will talk primarily about lubricant use for women or vagina owners and the reality is women of all ages suffer from vaginal dryness.
-Yes, even younger women can need to use a quality lubricant and if they are not always wet, they are not broken.
+In this context, we will talk primarily about lubricant use for women or vagina owners and the reality is women of all ages suffer from vaginal dryness.
+Yes, even younger women can need to use quality lubricant and if they are not always wet, they are not broken.
 It is not something to be embarrassed about to suffer through there are professionals and quality products that can help.

 How wet you get or the amount of vaginal secretions that your body naturally produces vary between individuals and are impacted by a whole range of things including;

-● Hormonal changes which can be due to everything from contraception, pregnancy, breastfeeding, menstruation to some other medications.
+● Hormonal changes can be due to everything from contraception, pregnancy, breastfeeding, menstruation to some other medications.

 ● Stress, anxiety.